Myth and Legend in Literature and Art

 1912-1931

-In the first editions information on the order of the books can be gleaned from the first page, which lists the books that are to be included.
+In the first edition information on the order of the books can be gleaned from the first page, which lists the books that are to be included.
 This however comes with the caveat that whilst the publisher was consistent with the order, they were not consistent with the list itself across all the books.
-I will first list the correct order of all the first editions volumes, with all descriptions taken from the specimen book which is detailed later.

 Volume 1 - Classic Myth & Legend